a2adocsMenu

 }

-How skills are known
+How tools are known

-Skills are inferred from your Python agent:
+Tools are inferred from your Python agent:

 from typing import Literal

-from a2a_pack import A2AAgent, NoAuth, RunContext, skill
+from a2a_pack import A2AAgent, NoAuth, RunContext

 class ChartAgent(A2AAgent):